 How would you like to support yourself and others by connecting and using healthy touch again?

 If You Can’t Get Touch- I’d still like to help.

 I’m also still offering free online EFT/tapping classes so you and your loved ones can find a place of calm and peace amidst the stress that may be present in your lifestyle.
 You can find those HERE.

-No matter what is happening in your life right now, please reach out if you need any support or help through.
+No matter what is happening in your life right now, please reach out if you need any support or help.
 I truly care about my communities and will do anything I can during this time.